hicranA/heatwave-warning-system/README.md

 Together, we've combined our diverse skills and backgrounds to tackle the challenge of understanding global heatwave preparedness.
 Our collaboration is a testament to the power of collective effort in addressing pressing global issues.

+## License

+This project is licensed under the MIT License.
+For more details, see the [LICENSE](https://github.com/hicranA/heatwave-warning-system/blob/main/LICENSE) file in this repository.
+If you use any part of this code or data, please credit the authors.

 ## Acknowledgements

 This research project is a contribution to the 2023 datathon challenge hosted by [Women in Data](https://www.womenindata.org/datathon).